faytastic/cfae-app/README.md

 Deployment is fully automated.

+This pipeline prevents broken or incomplete code from being deployed.

 When code is pushed to the `main` branch:

 1. GitHub Actions starts the CI/CD workflow.
 2. A `check` job runs first and validates that the project structure is safe to deploy (for example, confirming required files exist).
 3. If the check passes, the `deploy` job connects securely to the OCI virtual machine.
 4. The VM pulls the latest code from this repository.
 5. Updated files are copied into the web directory served by Nginx: `/var/www/cfae`